vesterheim/vesterheim.github.io/events/away/chicago/index.md

 Tickets are $57.50 per person for adults (includes a $20 tax deductible donation); and $25 per person for children, ages 6-12 (includes a $10 tax deductible donation).

-The marketplace will feature folk-art demonstrators and Nordic vendors with wonderful Scandinavian items for sale.
+The marketplace will feature folk-art demonstrators and Scandinavian vendors with wonderful Scandinavian items for sale.
 The program includes a special presentation, silent auction, raffle drawing, and update from Vesterheim.
 A delectable luncheon is served with a special menu for school-age children, 12 and under.
 See the specifics below.

 Bring the entire family.
 There will be photo ops with _Frozen_ costumes and life-sized cutouts of Frozen characters, plus _Frozen_ items for sale in the Museum Store.
 A special menu for children will be available and the presentation is interesting for young people, too.